Curiosity in Action Toolkit

 How to use this toolkit

 The resources are listed in order, from first getting your project set up right through to ways of sharing the impact.
-If you are looking for a particular resource or would like to know more detail on a particular stage, you can click the links below.
+If you are looking for a particular resource or would like to know more details on a particular stage, you can click the buttons below to go straight to that section.

 Getting started